tjuzek/delve/README.md

 "`
 @inproceedings{juzek2025why,
-  title={Multi-view and cross-view brain decoding}, author={Juzek, Tom S. and Ward, Zina B.}, booktitle={Why Does ChatGPT "Delve" So Much?
-Exploring the Sources of Lexical Overrepresentation in Large Language Models}, year={2025}
+  title={Why Does ChatGPT "Delve" So Much?
+Exploring the Sources of Lexical Overrepresentation in Large Language Models}, author={Juzek, Tom S. and Ward, Zina B.}, booktitle={Proceedings of the 31st International Conference on Computational Linguistics}, year={2025}
 }
 "`